dl90/challenges/websec/xss.md

 # XSS: Cross site scripting

 * injection/execution of foreign javascript on to the clients browser
-* browser trusts injected script believing it's part of the hosts response, bypasses same origin
+* browser trusts injected script believing it's part of the hosts response, bypasses same-origin policy
-* gives access to non httpOnly cookies, tokens, session storage, DOM
+* gives access to non httpOnly cookies, session/local storage, DOM
+* can use httpOnly cookies as part of malicious requests
-* redirect page, clears DOM and inject iframe of similar looking site
+* redirect page, manipulate DOM, inject iframe

 ## types